Detroit City Council member Gabe Leland was looking down, his brow furrowed in thought.

 Leland also called for a moratorium on tax foreclosures when a record number of occupied homes were set to go to auction in 2015.
 More recently, he crossed the Duggan administration in his vote to eliminate a notary requirement for the poverty exemptions.

-Separately, he serves as chair of the city’s disability task force, and added language to an inclusionary housing ordinance requiring developers to make new residential units ADA-compliant.
+Separately, Leland serves as chair of the city’s disability task force, and added language to an inclusionary housing ordinance requiring developers to make new residential units ADA-compliant.

 “In his short time as a council person he’s taken up some issues focused on social justice,” said Robinson.
 “I think Gabe really has a goal of being a progressive voice.“